ONordander/pgvet/README.md

 **Solution**:

 1. Update the application code to no longer use the column
-1. Ignore the violation by adding a nolint directive: `-- pgcheck_nolint:drop-column`
+1. Ignore the violation by adding a nolint directive: `-- pgvet_nolint:drop-column`

 ***